eliasb/dfdocker/README.md

       - "8082:80"

-Now is time to do the same for the **"MySQL"** container.
-Go to line 34 and you will see something like the following:
+Now is time to do the same for the **"MariaDB"** container.
+Go to line 29 and you will see something like the following:

       - '3307:3306'